rngKomorebi/daplis-rtp/README.md

 ## How to contribute

-This repo consists of two branches: 'main' serves as the release version of the package, tested, proved to be functional and ready-to-use, while the 'develop' branch serves as the main hub for testing new stuff.
+This repo consists of two branches: 'main' serves as the release version of the package, tested, and proved to be functional and ready to use, while the 'develop' branch serves as the main hub for testing new stuff.
 To contribute, the best way would be to fork the 'develop' branch and submit via pull requests.
 Everyone willing to contribute is kindly asked